 Main Content

-When you train a deep learning model with a custom training loop, the software minimizes the loss with respect to the learnable parameters.
-To minimize the loss, the software uses the gradients of the loss with respect to the learnable parameters.
-To calculate these gradients using automatic differentiation, you must define a model gradients function.
+When you train a deep learning model with a custom training loop, you can minimize the loss with respect to the learnable parameters using the gradients of the loss with respect to the learnable parameters.
+To calculate these gradients using automatic differentiation, you must define a model loss function.

 Create Model Loss Function for Model Defined as dlnetwork Object